Akhanda: Filming

 Principal photography of the film began in March 2020.
 After the filming was halted due to COVID-19 pandemic in India, final schedule of the film was resumed in July 2021 at Hyderabad.
 Few scenes of the film were shot at Gandhi Institute of Technology and Management, Hyderabad Campus.
 Filming of climax scenes of the film began in end-July 2021 at Tamil Nadu.
 Most of the action scenes were features Balakrishna and Srikanth.
 These action scenes were choreographed by Shiva.
 It was reported that the scenes were shot at Gingee Venkataramana Temple in Viluppuram district of Tamil Nadu.
 As part of the final schedule, the team next headed to Goa in September 2021 to shoot songs of the film.
 Filming was wrapped up in October 2021.

 Music

 The film score and soundtrack album of the film is composed by Thaman S. The first single from the soundtrack, "Adigaa Adigaa" was released on 18 September 2021.
 The second single "Akhanda Title Song" was released on 8 November 2021.
 The last single of the album "Jai Balayya" was released on 27 November 2021, during the pre-release event of the film held at Hyderabad.
 The music rights were acquired by Lahari Music.

 Release

 Theatrical

 The film was initially planned to be released on 28 May 2021.
 But due to the COVID-19 pandemic in India, the film was delayed to 2 December 2021.
 The Tamil dubbed version of the film was released on 28 January 2022.
-The film was also dubbed in Hindi under the same title.
+The film was also dubbed in Hindi under the same title and released on 20 January 2023.